Disaster and emergency support

 Emergency preparation and resilience

 We have an equally important role in helping communities get better prepared so they can be more resilient when a disaster or emergency happens.
-We build resilience through activities like our community engagement, Good and Ready, and the support we provide to the Hazard app.
+We build resilience through activities like our community engagement, and our Good and Ready programme.

 Community engagement